About the course

 Teaching and learning will be through a mixture of lectures, classes, practicals and tutorials, with an emphasis on developing the key transferable skills needed for a career in biosciences.

 Develop practical field skills that are critical for any practicing Marine Biologist.
 Spending one week at the Marine Biological Association of the UK in Plymouth, you gain key knowledge of marine invertebrate and algal identification, classification and distribution, developing skills in experimental design, field data-collection and data analysis.
+Please note that students make their own travel arrangements for this modules.

 Why do we all look different?
 Are some illnesses hereditary?
 Are animals born ready-suited to their environment?
 From the early theories of Mendel to modern studies in molecular genetics, you explore how scientists have answered these questions over the last 150 years.